StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/physical-server.md

-# For Physical Servers
+# How to Perform a Cold Backup on a Physical Server

+This topic provides step-by-step instructions for performing a cold backup on a physical server for TheHive.

 ## Introduction

 Unlike virtualized or containerized environments, physical servers require direct access to the file system and services to perform backups.
 This procedure focuses on cold backups, where services are stopped to ensure the integrity and consistency of the data, indices, and logs.

-When performing a backup on physical servers, it’s essential to:

-1. Stop services (e.g., Elasticsearch, Cassandra, TheHive) to avoid data corruption.
-2. Ensure file permissions are adequate for the backup process.
-3. Use tools like rsync to copy data, configuration files, and logs to a designated backup location.
-4. Validate the backup to ensure it can be restored without issues.

----
 ## Prerequisites

 This guide assumes you have direct access to the server via SSH or other administrative tools and sufficient disk space to store backups.
 By following this procedure, you can create a consistent backup that can be securely archived or transferred for disaster recovery purposes.